fabriziocosta/GraphEmbed/README.md

   --display                         Display graphs on terminal.
   --figure_size=N                   Figure size [default: 15].
   --cmap_name=NAME                  Color scheme [default: gist_ncar].
+  --do_not_add_timestamp            Do not use timestamp as suffix for
+                                    output directory name.
   -h --help                         Show this screen.
   --version                         Show version.
   --verbose                         Print more text.